Seeking help for a mental health problem

 We've produced a brief leaflet to help you talk to your GP about your mental health.
 You can download it for free in English or Welsh from our Find the Words page here.

 Everyone in England and Wales has the right to register with a GP and use their services.
 You don't need to provide a fixed address or show ID.
 If you live in England you can use the NHS online 'service search' tool for finding GP surgeries near you.
-If you live in Wales, you can find your nearest surgery by visiting the NHS Direct website.
+If you live in Wales, you can find your nearest surgery by visiting the NHS 111 Wales website and searching for your postcode.

 When registering with a GP surgery, you might like to think about: